 #2 – Use Impactful & Inspiring Phrases

 In addition to using keywords, it’s important to make your bio persuasive.
 Remember that you’re talking to people, not robots…

-Using inspiring words can make a huge difference to the number of people who’ll follow you.
-Diets, losing weight, and being pushed during workouts might not sound very appealing to potential clients.
-But your word choice can totally change this…
+Using inspiring words can make a huge difference to the number of people who follow you.
+Diets, losing weight, and tough workouts won’t sound very appealing to potential clients.
+But smart word choice can totally change this…

 - Diet ⇔ Nourish – Fuel – Nutrition

 - Lose Weight ⇔ Transform – Renew – Shred